 Davis is a USA Archery Level 1 Instructor.
 Davis got his first taste of archery while at a summer camp in 2017 and it inspired him to start taking lessons.
-Davis is on the United States National Archery Team, has won 2nd place in state competition and is ranked 5th in the country in his division.
+Davis is on the United States National Archery Team, has won multiple state-level competitions, was named Texas State Shooter if the Year in 2021 and is ranked 2nd in the country in his division.
 Davis believes that the best way to improve is to keep practicing, even on days when you don’t really feel like it.
 Davis loves all the friends he has made through archery.
 He is one of our most well traveled coaches as he has traveled to 11 different countries!

 Quinn is a USA Archery Level 2 Instructor.
 Quinn has been shooting archery for 5 years.
 In 2018, her team won the National Team compeition at the USA Archery Junior Outdoor Target National Tournament.
 She is currently on the James Madison Univeristy Collegiate Archery Team.